ly0va/beastvault/README.md

 ## Showcase

-Insert an adversary via a command by going `Ctrl+P` > `Insert adversary from library` or using the side ribbon button.
+Insert an adversary via a command by going `Ctrl+P` > `Insert adversary from library` or using the side ribbon menu.

 ![Insert an adversary from library](./media/insert.gif)